apirogov/test-python-cookiecutter-app/docs/dev_guide.md

 [`coverage`](https://coverage.readthedocs.io/en/latest/), which
 collects and reports test coverage information.

-In addition to writing regular unit tests with `pytest`, *take a look* at [hypothesis](https://hypothesis.readthedocs.io/en/latest/index.html), which integrates nicely with `pytest` and implements property-based testing - which involves automatic generation of randomized inputs for test cases.
-This can help to find bugs for edge cases that are easy to overlook in ad-hoc manual tests.
+In addition to writing regular unit tests with `pytest`, consider using [hypothesis](https://hypothesis.readthedocs.io/en/latest/index.html), which integrates nicely with `pytest` and implements *property-based testing* - which involves automatic generation of randomized inputs for test cases.
+This can help to find bugs often found for various edge cases that are easy to overlook in ad-hoc manual tests.
 Such randomized tests can be a good addition to hand-crafted tests and inputs.

 To run all tests, either invoke `pytest` directly, or use the provided task: